 We have all seen "WWJD?" on bracelets, T-shirts, and the like.
 Perhaps a better question to ask is, "What Did Jesus Do?" because He left us the perfect example of godly living in the four gospels!

-Persecution is not a subject we normally like to think about, but it is a fact of life for a Christian.
-John Ritenbaugh explains why Jesus says we are blessed if we are persecuted for righteousness' sake.
+Persecution is a fact of life for a Christian.
+Jesus Christ says we are blessed if we are persecuted for righteousness' sake — here's why.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.